|

 DIY Hydrating Magnesium Oil (with less sting!) - Adding Water and Magnesium - Scratch Mommy

-4. Decant into a container with a pour top spout.
+• Pour into a container with a pour-top spout.

-5. Shake vigorously before use each time to combine the magnesium, aloe, and carrier oils.
+• Shake vigorously before each use to blend the oils and magnesium.

 DIY Hydrating Magnesium Oil Recipe (without the sting) - Normal Water and Oil Separation - Scratch Mommy